David Musgrave, Vanessa Jackson, Matt Calderwood, Sacha Craddock

 |Bidding Open||Wed 12 April, 2017 at 10:00am|

 John Smith (b.
-1952, London) lives and works in London.
-He studied at North-East London Polytechnic (1971-1974) and the Royal College of Art (1974-1977).
-He has been awarded major prizes at many international film festivals including the Paul Hamlyn Foundation Award for Artists (2011); and was the winner of Film London’s Jarman Award (2013).
-Select solo exhibitions include: Films in Sheep's Clothing, Alma Zevi, Venice Biennale (2017); John Smith, Kate MacGarry, London (2016); Hotel Diaries, Wolverhampton Art Gallery, Wolverhampton (2016); The Kiss, Centre d’Art Contemporain de Noisy-le-Sec, Paris (2014); and Horizon (Five Pounds a Belgian), Turner Contemporary, Margate (2012).
-Select group exhibitions include: Age of Terror: Art Since 9/11, Imperial War Museum, London (2017); Between Film and Photography, FOMU Museum, Antwerp (2017); After the Fact: Propaganda in the 21st Century, Städtische Galerie im Lenbachhaus, Munich (2017); Found, Foundling Museum, London (2016); Invocable Reality, Museu d’Art Contemporani de Barcelona, Barcelona (2014); Constellations, Tate Liverpool, Liverpool (2013); Has The Film Already Started?, Tate Britain, London (2011); A Century of Artists’ Film in Britain, Tate Britain, London (2004); Live in Your Head: Concept and Experiment in Britain 1965-75, Whitechapel Gallery, London (2000) and The British Art Show, UK touring exhibition (1984).
-His work is held public and private collections including Tate Gallery; Arts Council England; MoMA, New York; Kunstmuseum Magdeburg; FRAC Ile de France; Wolverhampton Art Gallery, Ferens Art Gallery, Hull and and Ella Fontanals-Cisneros, Miami.
+1952, Walthamstow) lives and works in London.
+Graduated from the Royal College of Art (1977); and North-East London Polytechnic (1974).
+Awards include the Paul Hamlyn Foundation Award for Artists (2011) and Film London’s Jarman Award (2013).
+Select solo exhibitions include Films in Sheep's Clothing, Alma Zevi, Venice Biennale, Venice (2017); Kunstmuseum Magdeburg, Magdeburg (2017); John Smith, Kate MacGarry, London (2016); Hotel Diaries, Wolverhampton Art Gallery, Wolverhampton (2016); The Kiss, Centre d’Art Contemporain de Noisy-le-Sec, Paris (2014); and Horizon (Five Pounds a Belgian), Turner Contemporary, Margate (2012).
+Select group exhibitions include Age of Terror: Art Since 9/11, Imperial War Museum, London (2017-18); Between Film and Photography, FOMU Museum, Antwerp (2017); After the Fact: Propaganda in the 21st Century, Städtische Galerie im Lenbachhaus, Munich (2017); Found, Foundling Museum, London (2016); Invocable Reality, Museu d’Art Contemporani de Barcelona, Barcelona (2014); Constellations, Tate Liverpool, Liverpool (2013); Has The Film Already Started?, Tate Britain, London (2011); A Century of Artists’ Film in Britain, Tate Britain, London (2004); Live in Your Head: Concept and Experiment in Britain 1965-75, Whitechapel Gallery, London (2000); and The British Art Show, UK touring exhibition (1984).
+His work is held public and private collections including Tate, London; Arts Council England, London; MoMA, New York; Kunstmuseum Magdeburg, Magdeburg; FRAC Ile de France, Paris; Wolverhampton Art Gallery, Wolverhampton; Ferens Art Gallery, Hull; and Ella Fontanals-Cisneros, Miami.